Quramy/typed-css-modules/README.md

 #### `formatted`

-A string of TypeScript definition expression.
+A string of TypeScript definition expressions.

 e.g.